 Life can sometimes take a difficult turn.
 Job loss.
+Eviction.
 Having to relocate.
 Divorce.
 Death in the family.
 These life events can sometimes result in a wonderful pet needing a new home.
-In an effort to help families and individuals who need assistance, VCAS has developed a Pet Retention, or safety net, program which helps over 1,000 people each year.
-We facilitate the re-homing efforts of animals in need and offer resources and short-term assistance.
+In an effort to help families and individuals, VCAS has developed a Pet Retention Program.
+This program helps, on average, 1,000 people each year keep their pets.
+We facilitate the re-homing efforts of animals in need, and offer resources and short-term assistance.
+Surrendering a pet is a last resort.
+Please let us help you.

 - Experts agree that a dog requires a mere 15 minutes of one-on-one time with his owner each day to be happy, healthy, and well-adjusted.
 Pets reduce personal stress and can add years to your life and even decrease the amount of medication you take – try to make the time for you and your dog.